anthonywilliams/strong_typedef/README.md

 and from the underlying type, but is distinct from it.

 The purpose of this is primarily to enable things like indexes and IDs to be unique types.
-This is achieved by specifying a `Tag` type for each `jss::strong_typedef` use.
-This can be an incomplete type, and can be forward-declared in the template parameter directly.
+This is achieved by specifying a `Tag` type for each `jss::strong_typedef` use, alongside the `ValueType` which is being wrapped.
+This `Tag` type can be an incomplete type, and can be forward-declared in the template parameter directly.
 For example:

 ~~~cplusplus
 #include "strong_typedef.hpp"